-One of the most frequent questions we’re asked before someone signs up to a course is how long does it take to complete a TEFL course?
+One of the most frequent questions we’re asked is how long does it take to complete a TEFL course?

 Most TEFL courses are named according to the number of hours they take to complete.
 So, the answer might seem obvious to some – as long as the course name suggests, surely?
 A 120-hour TEFL course will take 120 hours to complete… but how many weeks or months of study does that actually involve?